1dv525/syllabus/exercise/exercises.md

 * [Getting started (resource)](https://coursepress.lnu.se/kurs/introduction-to-web-programming/getting-started/)

+## Getting started

 Starting out with the exercises:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2l8EpHhPDOk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/329IAoTGrsg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### ESM Modules
 An important note regarding `require`.
 Since 2018 we have shifted from using "node modules" using "require" to using Ecma script modules, ESM and the keyword `import`.
-Do not use require as I do in my examples, instead please use import.
+Do not use require as I do in some of my examples, instead please use import.
 Make sure to look at my explenations in the lecture "L05 - Javascript and the browser".

-## Getting started
 Exercises are not mandantory and will not be corrected by the corse management.
 However, you will have a better chance of doing the examination assignments in the course if you first do the exercises.
 We higly recommend you to complete as many exercises as possible.

 You have a git repo on Github named "xx222yy-exercises" where xx222yy is your lnu-username.
 You can use this repo for the exercises in the course.
 Start of by cloning the repo to your computer: